cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

    Service
       Services can be run in a Cask Data Application Platform (CDAP) Application to serve data to external clients.
-Similar to Flows, Services run in containers and the number of running service instances can be dynamically scaled.
+Similar to flows, Services run in containers and the number of running service instances can be dynamically scaled.
 Developers can implement Custom Services to interface with a legacy system and perform additional processing beyond the CDAP processing paradigms.
 Examples could include running an